-IMPACT is a physical activity program for children, youth, and young adults with special needs.
-More than 80 children aged 6 months to 21 years, divided by age group, are engaged in physical activities - swimming, dancing, throwing balls, playing games, testing their skills on the climbing wall, balancing on a beam.
+More than 60 children aged 6 months to 21 years, divided by age group, are engaged in physical activities - swimming, dancing, throwing balls, playing games, testing their skills on the climbing wall, balancing on a beam.

 The children have a wide variety of abilities and come to IMPACT through referrals from teachers, physicians, therapists and families who have experienced the program.
 Individualized physical activity programs are developed for each child based on initial screening, ongoing motor assessment and consultation with parents, teachers, and therapists.

-IMPACT takes place on Friday evenings (5:30 - 7:00 p.m.) during the academic year, and Friday mornings (9:30 - 11:00 a.m.) during the summer months.
-Enrollment fee is $45 per term (approximately 2 months); scholarships are available.
+IMPACT takes place on Friday evenings (5:30 - 7 p.m.) during the academic year, and Friday mornings (9:30 - 11 a.m.) during the summer months.
+Enrollment fee is $50 per term (approximately 2 months); scholarships are available.

 The program has received support from various sources - United Way of Benton County, Office of Special Education and Rehabilitation Services, US Department of Education, and OSU's College of Public Health and Human Sciences.